 If you continue walking on the dirt path, you will eventually reach a little stone bed with water trickling over it.
 Walk along the left edge of the little stone bed and the waterfall should be just around the corner.

-Anyways, I hope these directions help!
-I tried to make them as clear as possible for your adventure.
-Let me know in the comments if I need to clear anything up!
+Anyways, I hope these directions on how to get to Likeke Falls are clear!
+Let me know in the comments if I need to clarify anything!